DelphiWorlds/Kastri/Readme.md

 Framework that is alternative to TNotificationCenter (that ships with Delphi) for Notifications on Android and iOS

+#### Proximity

+Support for the proximity sensor on Android and iOS, including switching the screen on/off e.g. when the user puts the device to their ear

 #### Share Items

 A more feature-rich alternative for the Share Sheet implementation provided with Delphi, for Android and iOS